Anirudh-RV/ImageAnnotation/README.md

   b.
 Connection to mongodb and searching all the inputs of the user (Using filters)
   c.
 Returning the queried result in json format back to frontend
   d.
 Display of result in frontend
+4. Inserting into database from frontend (Test)
+5. Delete function (deleteuser) for deleting any user from the database

 //TODO :
-1. Inserting into database from frontend
+1. Try the API functionality from the actual webpage
+  a.
+Inserting image names and the username
+  b. getting back the image names for that username

 END OF SECOND REQUIREMENT